Trundle Beds to fit your room

 Consider the size of the room and additional furniture

 The first step in understanding trundle bed sizing is to measure the room.
 While this is a common step that most people know to do so they can decide between a twin or full, they often forget to consider the fact that the bed won’t be the only piece of furniture taking up precious space.
 You need to consider the dresser, desk, bookshelves, or any other furniture that will also occupy the space.
+Also, take a look at the dimensions links of our bunk beds with trundles to see the exact measurements.

 Keep in mind the second mattress space needs